 Everybody’s waiting for him.
 And who is he?
 Why, Santa Claus, of course.
 Your group will enjoy singing this slick tune.

 Powerful, reverent song, this piece is a hit at Christmas or any other time of year.
 Available in male, female and mixed voices.
 Continue reading Mary, Did You Know

 A country tune with lots of heart, this plea to allow children to act their age is a real gem.
 It is no longer exclusive to Melodies & Memories.

 A show closer with a great message, this song offers the best wish possible.
 The men’s version of this arrangement is published by the BHS, and it works great for women and mixed groups as well.
 Continue reading Let There Be Peace On Earth

 This powerful ballad, which has an anti-racist message, takes some nerve to sing.
-And it has been sung, to great effect.
+And it has been sung in contest, to great effect.

 A most moving ballad, this was perhaps the signature song for the Interstate Rivals, the international champion quartet in 1987.
 The intense women’s version is The Little Girl.